 Domain name Domain name used by DHCP client hosts for DNS resolution.
 Primary DNS server Select the primary DNS server that will be sent to DHCP clients.
+This is a host of If no objects are specified, the firewall's primary DNS server will be sent to then Secondary DNS Select the secondary DNS server that will be sent to DHCP clients.
 This is a host object.
-If no objects are specified, the firewall's primary DNS server will be sent to them.
-Secondary DNS server Select the secondary DNS server that will be sent to DHCP clients.
-This is a hobject.
-If no objects are specified, the firewall's secondary DNS server will be them.
+If no objects are specified, the firewall's secondary DNS server will be sent them.